oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 ## Txn-Token Request Processing
 When the Transaction Token Service receives a Txn-Token Request it MUST validate the requesting workload client authentication and determine if that workload is authorized to obtain the Txn-Tokens with the requested values.
 The authorization policy for determining such issuance is out of scope for this specification.

 Next, the Transaction Token Service MUST validate the `subject_token` and determine the value to specify as the `sub` of the issued Txn-Token.
-The Txn-Token Service MUST ensure the `sub` value is unique within the trust domain defined by the `aud` claim.
+The Txn-Token Service MUST ensure the `sub` value is unique within the Trust Domain defined by the `aud` claim.

 The Transaction Token Service MUST set the `iat` claim to the time of issuance of the Txn-Token.

 The Transaction Token Service MUST set the `aud` claim to an identifier representing the Trust Domain of the Transaction Token Service.
-If the Transaction Token Service supports multiple trust domains, then it MUST determine the correct `aud` value for this request.
+If the Transaction Token Service supports multiple Trust Domains, then it MUST determine the correct `aud` value for this request.

 The Transaction Token Service MUST set the `exp` claim to the expiry time of the Txn-Token.
 The Txn-Token Service MAY consider any `exp` value present in the `subject_token` parameter of the Txn-Token Request in determining the `exp` value of the resulting Txn-Token.